CMS Pipelines: History

 John Hartmann, of IBM Denmark, started development of CMS Pipelines in 1980.
 The product was marketed by IBM as a separate product during the 80's and integrated in VM/ESA late 1991.

 With each release of VM, the CMS Pipelines code was upgraded as well until it was functionally frozen at the 1.1.10 level in VM/ESA 2.3 in 1997.
 Since then, the latest level of CMS Pipelines has been available for download from the CMS Pipelines homepage for users who wish to explore new function.

 The current level of CMS Pipelines is included in the z/VM releases again since z/VM 6.4, available since November 11, 2016.

 An implementation of CMS Pipelines for TSO was released in 1995 as BatchPipeWorks in the BatchPipes/MVS product.
 The up-to-date TSO implementation has been available as a Service Offering from IBM Denmark until 2010.

 Both versions are maintained from a single source code base and commonly referred to as CMS/TSO Pipelines.
 The specification is available in the Author's Edition.

+You can also find open source implementations in Java and Swift.